+Quality indicators/criteria

-Quality indicators/criteria 1.
-Institution's academic profile and orientation 1 - 5 1.1 Mission and strategic planning The Institution has formally adopted a mission statement, which is available 1.1.1 5 to the public and easily accessible.
-The Institution has developed its strategic planning aiming at fulfilling its 1.1.2 5 mission.
-The Institution's strategic planning includes short, medium-term and long-1.1.3 5 term goals and objectives, which are periodically revised and adapted.
-The offered programmes of study align with the aims and objectives of the 1.1.4 5 Institution's development.
-The academic community is involved in shaping and monitoring the 1.1.5 4 implementation of the Institution's development strategies.
-In the Institution's development strategy, interested parties such as academics, students, graduates and other professional and scientific 1.1.6 5 associations participate in the Institution's development strategy.
-The mechanism for collecting and analysing data and indicators needed to 1.1.7 effectively design the Institution's academic development is adequate and 4 effective.
+1. Institution's academic profile and orientation 1.1 Miss sion and strategic planning 1 - 5 1.1.1 The Institution has formally adopted a mission statement, which is available to the public and easily accessible.
+5 1.1.2 The Institution has developed its strategic planning aiming at fulfilling its mission.
+5 1.1.3 The Institution's strategic planning includes short, medium-term and long- term goals and objectives, which are periodically revised and adapted.
+5 1.1.4 The offered programmes of study align with the aims and objectives of the Institution's development.
+5 1.1.5 The academic community is involved in shaping and monitoring the implementation of the Institution's development strategies.
+4 1.1.6 In the Institution's development strategy, interested parties such as academics, students, graduates and other professional and scientific associations participate in the Institution's development strategy.
+5 1.1.7 The mechanism for collecting and analysing data and indicators needed to effectively design the Institution's academic development is adequate and effective.
+4 effectively design the Institution's academic development is adequate and